solFHE/solphi-radar-hackathon/README.md

 ## System Architecture

-The Solfhe Analyzer follows a modular architecture, comprised of the following key components:
+The solphi follows a modular architecture, comprised of the following key components:

 1. **Data Extraction Layer**: Interfaces with the Chrome browser's SQLite database.
 2. **Analysis Engine**: Processes raw URL data to extract meaningful insights.